 Psychosocial education.
 Individuals will gain more useful information about their bipolar disorder, as will their loved ones when family members join the classes.
 This helps them to better predict an oncoming mood episode, and also teaches them coping techniques and improved social skills.

 Lifestyle counseling.
 In residential treatment, the individual will learn ways to improve health and wellness, which in turn will promote mood stability.
-Establishing healthy habits, such as getting enough sleep, adding regular exercise into the routine, avoiding alcohol and caffeine, and healthy dietary choices can benefit the individual with bipolar disorder.
+Establishing healthy habits, such as getting enough sleep, adding regular exercise into the routine, avoiding caffeine, and healthy dietary choices can benefit the individual with bipolar disorder.

 Mental Wellness by Ken Seeley Residential Treatment for Bipolar Disorder